gallenc/solent2Public/session7/animal-dao-examples/dao-jpa/README.md

 This module implements the AnimalDao using Java Persistence Architecture JPA

+JPA builds on JDBC to create an 'Object Relational Mapper' which simplifies the process of mapping Java objects to relational database tables

+Many tutorials on JPA are on line.
+For example https://www.baeldung.com/learn-jpa-hibernate

 ## standalone jpa archetype

 The DAO described here is quite complex.